toshi0607/Go-FAQ-Japanese-Edition/original.md

 ```

+This fails because the word `string` is taken by
+the compiler to be the name of the type argument in the method.
-This fails with a compiler error like `operator + not defined on
-s.f (variable of type string constrained by any)`, even though
+The compiler error message will be something like “ `operator + not defined on s.f (variable of type string)`”.
-the `+` operator does of course work on the predeclared
-type `string`.

-This is because the use of `string` in the declaration of
+This can be confusing because the `+` operator
-the method `Add` is simply introducing a name for the type
-parameter, and the name is `string`.
-This is a valid, if strange, thing to do.
-The field `s.f` has type `string`, not the usual
-predeclared type `string`, but rather the type parameter
+works fine on the predeclared type `string`,
-of `S`, which in this method is named `string`.
-Since the constraint of the type parameter is `any`,
+but the declaration has overwritten, for this method, the definition of `string`,
-the `+` operator is not permitted.
+and the operator does not work on that unrelated version of `string`.
+It’s valid to overwrite a predeclared name like this, but is an odd thing to do and
+often a mistake.

 ### Why can’t the compiler infer the type argument in my program?